ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

     The web interface warns you of the new user added successfully, while you can also see your new administrator listed in the users list.

-5. Refresh the page in your browser and the web interface will ask for your new administrator user's password:
+5. Refresh the page in your browser and the web interface asks for your new administrator user's password:

     ![UrBackup server password page](images/g040/urbackup_server_password_page.webp "UrBackup server password page")